Leopold I of Belgium: Role in European affairs

 For his role in European affairs, Leopold was dubbed the "Nestor of Europe", after the wise mediator in Homer's Iliad.
 This was also due to his connection to other monarchs.
 For example, Leopold's niece was Queen of the United Kingdom, his nephew was Prince Consort of the United Kingdom and his other nephew was the Duke of Saxe-Coburg and Gotha.
 He remained in close contact with his sovereign relatives, particularly Queen Victoria.
 Historian Jean Stengers records that Leopold's intervention in European affairs was to look after Belgian interests, to look after British interests and to encourage peace to maintain the conservative order.
 Not only did Leopold have high-level correspondence with other leaders, but he regularly travelled and made informal and state visits.
 Throughout his reign and particularly in the 1840s, a main goal of his was to repair Franco-British relations due to the Eastern question.
 He organised a meeting between his father-in-law, Louis Philippe I of France, and his niece, Queen Victoria, in 1843 at the Château d'Eu, marking the first time in thirteen years that the House of Orléans received a foreign monarch.
 The following year, Louis Philippe visited Victoria in Britain, with Leopold and Louise organising his itinerary.
 Moreover, with the rise of Prussia to the east of Belgium, Leopold worked to maintain amicable ties with the German states.
 In August 1843, along with members of the British royal family, Leopold travelled to Brühl and stayed at Stolzenfels Castle with the Prussian monarch and forty members of other German royalty.
 Notably, the Emperor of Russia, Nicholas I, did not attend despite his invitation.
 In 1844, per Jules Van Praet, Russia and Belgium established relations.

 The rise of Prussia as the dominating German power continued throughout the decades of Leopold's reign.
 The new German Confederation's legislature became the Frankfurt Assembly, which was the first pan-German parliament with representatives from each German state, including the German-speaking areas of the Austrian Empire.
 Leopold's name was suggested as a potential candidate for the federal leader of the Confederation who would bear the imperial crown of Germany.
 Naturally, the entry of Belgium into the German Confederation was then discussed.
-Leopold was opposed to both of these propositions as it was contravene Belgium's status as a neutral power and would diminish the independence of the country.
+Leopold was opposed to both of these propositions as they would contravene Belgium's status as a neutral power and diminish the independence of the country.
 The German Confederation nonetheless soon disbanded, though German Unification would later occur after Leopold's death.